pbryan/sebsync/README.md

 ## How it works

-The script reads the Standard Ebooks OPDS catalog and reconciles their ebooks against the EPUBs in your local filesystem, downloading new ones or updating existing ones as necessary.
+The script reads the Standard Ebooks [OPDS feed](https://standardebooks.org/feeds) and reconciles the ebooks in their catalog against the EPUBs in your local filesystem, downloading new ones or updating existing ones as necessary.

 If a new ebook is detected in the catalog, then it will be downloaded into your downloads directory.
 If an updated version of a book is detected in the catalog that is already in your